meghorikawa/MOOCFIJava1/README.md

 - **PaymentCard** class that will manage a payment cards with balance.  contains constructor, toString, eatAffordibly, and eatHeartily methods.

+- **Books** Book class which saves the title, page count, and publication year of books.

 ### Objects in a list, Files & Reading Data (I/O streams)

 ## Part 5
+### Learning OOP

+- **Timer** class that implements a time with two hands (seconds and hundreths seconds) and uses a Clockhand class to advance the timer.

+- **Book** class that will recieve a title, author and page count of a book.

-### Learning OOP, Removing Repetitive Code, Primitive & Reference Values, Objects & References
+### Removing Repetitive Code, Primitive & Reference Values, Objects & References

 ## Part 6
 ### Objects on a list & a list as part of an object, Separating the UI from program Logic, Intro to testing, Complex programs